LivePersonInc/third-party-bots-custom-endpoint-reference-service/README.md

 > Note: Please make sure your application configurations are valid.
 For Example, You must check if
 > your Sentinel V1 OAuth Public key is valid for the zone in which you are developing service
 > Check the [src/configs/app.ts](src/configs/app.ts) file fore more information.
-> Current configuration uses the official public key documented [here](sentinalAuth)
+> Current configuration uses the official public key documented [here](sentinalAuth) or contact LivePerson
+> representative in case you need assistance

 Install the dependencies and devDependencies and start the server in development mode.